In 1881 Dr Michael Beverley bought a lovely area of land with a mere known locally as Little Switzerland because of its lovely wooded slopes.

 gardens which continued to thrive.
 He set about attracting visitors to his newly acquired estate in Brundall.

-This map of the Gardens is from Mr Holmes Cooper's time and shows the landing stage from the river
+This map of the Gardens is from Frederick Holmes Cooper's time and shows the landing stage from the river

 and the suggested tour round the estate with arrows pointing the way.

 This is the entrance Lodge to Brundall Gardens which was on Postwick Lane

 Dr Beverley's 'Log Cabin'.
 The Coopers moved into the cabin but in 1919 there was